 History of Japan-Korea Professional Baseball Exchange

 Professional baseball exchange between Japan and Korea began in earnest in the 1990s.
 KBO launched in 1982 with 6 teams and expanded to 10 teams by 2015.
 As the league matured, demand for foreign players grew.
 KBO allows each team 3 foreign player slots, with up to 2 pitchers.
+Starting with the 2026 season, an additional Asia quota lets each club register one more player of Asian origin.
 Initially, American players from MLB minor leagues dominated foreign slots, but NPB veterans began appearing in KBO from the late 2000s.
 This shift occurred as KBO's rising level meant 'MLB washouts' alone could not meet talent needs.
 Players with NPB experience are seen as lower-risk acquisitions by KBO scouts, offering more predictable performance.
 The geographic proximity between Japan and Korea (Tokyo to Seoul is approximately 2.5 hours by air) also facilitates player movement and family visits.
+A structural comparison of the two leagues appears in NPB vs KBO - differences and similarities.

 The Growing Trend and Its Drivers

 When discussing overseas transfers for NPB players, MLB gets the most attention, but transfers to KBO have been establishing themselves as a viable option.
-Since the 2020s, NPB veterans moving to KBO have averaged 3-5 players per year, and the perception has shifted from 'a final stage before retirement' to 'a place for career extension and fresh challenges.'
+Cases of players with NPB experience signing with KBO clubs have continued through the 2020s, and the perception has shifted from 'a final stage before retirement' to 'a place for career extension and fresh challenges.'
 Multiple factors drive this increase.
 First, NPB's roster limit of 70 players means talented players exist without playing opportunities.
-Second, KBO salary levels have risen to rival mid-tier NPB salaries.
+Second, even with the league's cap of 1 million dollars in total value for first-year foreign contracts, KBO deals can be attractive for players stuck without NPB playing time.
 Third, success stories from earlier KBO transfers have been shared, lowering psychological barriers.
 The number of agents specializing in both leagues has also grown, building the infrastructure for transfer negotiations.

 Success Stories of NPB Alumni in KBO